grafana/tempo/docs/tempo/website/configuration/_index.md

   [ingestion_rate_strategy: <global|local> | default = local]
 ```

-For ex, the config below specifies that each replica of the distributor will apply a limit of `15MB/s`.
+For example, this configuration specifies that each instance of the distributor will apply a limit of `15MB/s`.

 ```yaml
 overrides: